Vetal0205/maze_solver_prolog/devlog.md

 It results to be false.
 Which will seem weird, since the path is resulting in exit tile.
 The problem is that my dfs/4 predicate calculates the solution taking into account visited tiles.
 Therefore it is impossible to prove path that does loops.
 To counter that i created new predicate valid_path/3 to "check" passed path to result in exit even if there are loops (revisited nodes).

+# December 10, 6:42 PM

+Project is ready for submission.